 How to rent a BlueSG car?

 You need to sign up as a member and pay a monthly subscription in order to be able to use BlueSG’s cars.
 You can do this on their website, or by using their mobile app.
-You can also link up your account with your EZ-Link card.

 Once you’ve signed up, you simply collect cars from charge points, and then drive to the charge point that’s closest to your destination to return the car.